Egypt tunnel blockade takes toll on Gaza business

 Hamas also tried to mend ties with Iran, a former patron that scaled back funding for the Palestinian Islamists after Hamas quit its headquarters in Damascus out of opposition to President Bashar al-Assad, Iran’s ally.

 At home, Hamas has shown little tolerance for large-scale dissent.
-Human rights groups accuse its police of breaking up demonstrations under the pretext that organizers did not obtain proper licenses.
+Human rights groups accuse its police of breaking up demonstrations under the pretext that organisers did not obtain proper licenses.

-A Gaza group modeling itself on Tamarud (“Rebellion”), an Egyptian movement that agitated against the Muslim Brotherhood, abandoned plans for a mass rally on November 11 citing fears for participants’ safety.
-Hamas sought to belittle the threats of a rebellion, and accused Israel and its Palestinian rivals of trying to “destabilize public order.”
+A Gaza group modelling itself on Tamarud (“Rebellion”), an Egyptian movement that agitated against the Muslim Brotherhood, abandoned plans for a mass rally on Nov.
+11 citing fears for participants’ safety.
+Hamas sought to belittle the threats of a rebellion, and accused Israel and its Palestinian rivals of trying to “destabilise public order.”

 “It’s natural to ask Hamas to find solutions, but no one can be spared blame,” Said Samir Mohammed, a 31-year-old public servant, naming the rival Palestinian Authority, which governs in the occupied West Bank, and Israel as culprits too.